SquareBracketAssociates/LearningOOPWithPharo/README.md

 The result from the latest successful Travis build can be found [on Bintray (PDF)](https://bintray.com/squarebracketassociates/wip/download_file?file_path=learningoop-wip.pdf).

-Since I'm not a native english speaker, I appreciate pull requests that help me to get the material in better form.
+Since I'm not a native english speaker, I appreciate pull requests that help me get the material in better form.

 The associated lectures can be found at [https://squarebracketassociates.github.io/OOProgrammingMooc/](https://squarebracketassociates.github.io/OOProgrammingMooc/).